MotorCities National Heritage Area logo

 ·

-In the Heritage Tourism category, the finalists are:
+In the Heritage Tourism category,:

-• Lloyd & Judy Ganton, the operators of Ye Ole Carriage Shop in Spring Arbor;
+• Lloyd & Judy Ganton, the operators of Ye Ole Carriage Shop in Spring Arbor

-In the Interpretation/Education category, the finalists are:
+In the Interpretation/Education category:

 • The Automotive Hall of Fame in Dearborn for their Achievement series of exhibits about African Americans in the automotive industry.

-In the Revitalization category, the finalists are:
+In the Revitalization category:

 • The Ford Piquette Plant Museum in Detroit for their first floor restoration;

-Bill ChapinAlso, the recipient of MotorCities Milestone Award, which will also be presented at the Gala, is William R. "Bill" Chapin (pictured).
+Bill ChapinAlso, the recipient of MotorCities Milestone Award, was William R. "Bill" Chapin (pictured).
 Some Michigan natives can say that the auto industry is in their blood, but for Bill Chapin there is no denying the lineage from his Grandfather Roy Chapin Sr. (a co-founder of the Hudson Motor Co.), his father Roy Chapin Jr. (past CEO of American Motors) to forgin g his own legacy, mostly in automotive marketing.
 Bill was just finishing up work on the launch of the "Motor City" exhibit at the Detroit Historical Museum in the mid-1990s when he realized that the stories told there were relevant to today.
 Namely, the stories of industry leaders and rank and file workers were all there to inspire generations to come.
 Around the same time, he became aware of the efforts to create a National Heritage Area centered on the automotive and labor history of the region.
 Chapin was there when the bill was signed by President Clinton in 1998.
 He signed the articles of incorporation, served as board chair and continues as a member of MotorCities' Leadership Council.
 Finally, between 2010 and 2017, Chapin served as President of the Automotive Hall of Fame in Dearborn.

 MotorCities NHA MEDIA LIBRARY MotorCities Logo